-How you ask?
-Here is a 3-step system developed by Melody Shuman that you can implement at home and follow through with your instructors to help steer our ninjas in the right direction.
+Here is a 3-step system developed by Melody Shuman (A mom and Martial Arts Master) that you can implement at home and follow through with your instructors to help steer our children in the right direction.

 Emotionally connect with your child before anything else!
-Be sure that both you and your ninja are calm and in the correct state of mind to communicate.
+Be sure that both you and your child are calm and in the correct state of mind to communicate.
 Woo-Sah!

 This is where you work as a team to come up with ways that you can solve the problem or prevent the behavior.
 We also want to set ground rules so that both sides are clear as to what the consequences will be if the rules are broken again.